Chapter 14

 "[11] Then David gave his son Solomon the plans for the portico of the temple, its buildings, its storerooms, its upper parts, its inner rooms and the place of atonement.
 [12] He gave him the plans of all that the Spirit had put in his mind for the courts of the temple of the LORD ..."

-THREE MAJOR SECTIONS OR PARTITIONS OF THE TEMPLE
+THREE MAJOR SECTIONS OR PARTITIONS

-These three major partitions or sections were: (1) the outer court, (2) the Holy Place and (3) the Most Holy Place or sometimes identified as the Holiest of Holies.
+These three major partitions or sections were: (1) The outer court, (2) The Holy Place and (3) The Most Holy Place or sometimes identified as the Holiest of Holies.

-To help us receive a clearer picture of the Old Testament Temple let us now review a description for each of the three major sections.
-To do this we will use the descriptions that God gave to Moses for the construction of the first Tent of Meeting or Tabernacle.
+To help receive a clearer picture of the Old Testament Tent of Meeting and the subsequent Tabernacles/Temples let us now review a description for each of the three major sections.
+To do this we will use the descriptions God gave to Moses for the construction of the first tabernacle which was the Tent of Meeting.
 For the sake of completion and clarity we will also review the physical description and purpose for the major furnishings that were placed within each of the three sections.
 It is not the purpose of this chapter to cover the spiritual significance and foreshadowings for these sections and their associated furnishings.
-The spiritual aspect of the partitions and furnishings is the subject for chapter 15.
+However, these foreshadowings will be addressed in Chapter 16.
+With this in mind let us begin with,

 The Outer Court or Courtyard